nusenu/ansible-relayor/README.md

 This role only manages tor instances as per the current settings and variables.
-If you change the configuration after a complete playbook run, to reduce the number of tor instances, for example by reducing the value of `tor_maxPublicIPs`, this role will not remove the previously configured tor instances from your server.
+If you change the configuration after a complete playbook run, to reduce the number of tor instances, for example by reducing the value of `tor_instance_limit`, this role will not remove the previously configured tor instances from your server.
 Tor instances on a server are identified by their IPv4 and ORPort combination.
 Changing the ORPort (using the `tor_ports` variable) after initial rollout, effectively means creating new tor instances (not changing them), this is the reason why changing the `tor_ports` variable should be avoided after the initial rollout.